Fort Walton Beach Military Arrest Attorneys

 Chances are, the military will wait for the civilian court to make a decision before imposing any penalties or sanctions; however, that is not always the case.
 Right now, before your case has even been to court, your command may be deciding whether or not to:

 - Impose extra duty

 - Confine you to post

 - Suspend deployment or PCS orders

 - Article 15

 - Court martial or separation board

-How Can An Attorney Fight the Criminal Charge Against Me?
+How Can an Attorney Fight the Criminal Charge Against Me?

-I will do whatever it takes to protect your career.
+We will do whatever it takes to protect your career.

 If you are a military member who has been arrested in Fort Walton Beach or anywhere in Okaloosa County, we can help.
 Call Flaherty Defense Firm at (850) 243-6097.